Series: Fully Alive - A Study of Ephesians

 2 Questions to wrestle with before Sunday:

-- Why did God give Paul this message to the marriage relationship when he wasn't even married?
+- Why did God give Paul this message regarding the marriage relationship when he wasn't even married?

 - Why does Paul tell the wife to submit and the husband to love?